CHuynh97/aiy_image_searcher/README.md

 # AIY Image Seacher
-Listen for audio input and pass into speech recognition library.
-When specific phrase is processed, take snapshot of camera's view, run object detection and send detected object google search query of object
+Use AIY Vision Kit to run object classification.
+When button is pressed, take snapshot of camera's view, run object detection and send data to a Tornado server for GUI of results.